 3. Pike Place Market

 Seattle’s Pike Place Market isn’t just a place to purchase food ingredients.
-Its eclectic shops, spread out over different levels, go on forever.
+A favorite spot for tourists, its eclectic shops, spread out over different levels, go on forever.
 So, if you’re looking for some Seattle indoor activities, you can lose yourself for hours in the Pike Place Market.

 Upstairs, the fresh ingredients tantalize the senses.
 You can peruse the fresh seafood, admire the floral colors, and watch a demonstration of fish throwing at the Pike Place Fish Co.